Updated on September 30, 2024

 Buyers’ responsibilities

 The buyer guarantees payment of the capital gains tax instalment.
-If the seller does not obtain the certificates of compliance prior to the sale, the buyer will be responsible for withholding an amount corresponding to 37.875% of the sale price at the time of signing the sales contract.
-This amount must be paid to the tax authorities, on behalf of the non-resident seller, within 30 days following the end of the month in which the property is acquired.
-A buyer who fails to do so becomes personally liable to pay the tax resulting from the transaction.
-The withholding tax amounts to 80% (50% at the federal level and 30% in Québec) if the property is a rental property.
+If the seller does not obtain the certificates of compliance prior to the sale, the buyer will be responsible for withholding, at the time of signing the contract of sale, an amount corresponding to 37.875% (an increase in the rate is planned from January1, 2025) of the sale price, which he will have to pay to the tax authorities, on behalf of the non-resident seller, within 30 days of the end of the month in which he acquires the property.
+If he fails to do so, he will be personally liable to pay the tax arising from the transaction.

 Central role of the notary and tax advisor